joshfergs/group-project-website/README.md

   ## GitHut collab:
     We chose to talk via Slack/text/phone/in-person versus commenting on GitHub.
 NOTE-- we had some GitHub issues in the beginning of the project; a dozen or so commits were lost and show as one big commit at the start.

   ## Retrospective: On Slack.
-Group agreed:
+    Group agreed to:
     START: Create and use standard file structure!!
 Our main takeaway!!
     STOP: Using user stories that don't relate to project
     CONTINUE: Frequent, short scrum meetings that facilitate effective communication